 We had only intended going for a coffee but once we saw the menu (and realising our daughter would be happily entertained for a good hour or so) we decided to have a spot of lunch.
 We both ordered from the ‘snacks’ section of the menu.
 I had the halloumi in panko breadcrumbs which was beautifully cooked and perfectly crispy.
 I found the accompanying beetroot houmous a little bit bland, but overall it was nice dish and a million times better than an average soft play place’s menu.
 My husband ordered the chargrilled chicken skewer which was served with a really generous portion of red cabbage slaw and a ramekin of mint yogurt.
 We shared a bowl of chips and they were evidently hand cut and homemade.
 We didn’t actually look at the children’s menu but I gather there is one.
 My coffee was also really nice.
 In fact, it’s the best coffee I’ve had at a garden centre around Chesterfield.
 I’ve attached a photo of the menu as I struggled to find one online prior to our visit.

 Overall we really enjoyed our visit and I will definitely return.
+(Edit: I have returned, many times – read an updated review here!).
 I always really appreciate finding somewhere nice where you can get a good quality coffee and decent food that provides some entertainment for my daughter, and this is a gem of a place!

 One reply on “Dunston Hall Garden Centre REVIEW – Family Friendly Dining”